Lisa Ladendorff, LCSW

 Joining the human resource team as the Human Resources Manager, Robin Hopkins, brings over a decade of HR background with her to the Center for Wellness.
 Drawing from her experience at the airlines, school bus distributor, and local hospital, Robin helps navigate the human resource needs of her fellow coworkers.
 Focusing dedicated time to ensure that benefits are in place and actually considered a benefit is a priority.
 Robin obtained her bachelor's degree at Eastern Oregon University in Business Administration with a concentration in leadership, organization, and management.
 Growing up in Wallowa County Robin learned the value of rural life and appreciates being able to work and live here.

 Public Relations and Development Director

 Amy has experienced first-hand the power of mental health services and believes mental and physical well-being is crucial to whole person wellness.
-Her hope someday that mental health checkups are as commonplace as physical health checkups.
-Currently she works to tell the story of Wallowa Valley Center of Wellness and how mental and behavioral health services change lives.
-She believes storytelling is a powerful medium and by knowing each others stories we heal, transform, and build empathy for others.
+Her hope is someday that mental health checkups are as commonplace as physical health checkups.
+Currently, she works to tell the story of Wallowa Valley Center of Wellness and how mental and behavioral health services change lives.
+She believes storytelling is a powerful medium and by knowing each other's stories we heal, transform, and build empathy for others.